Ellen Russell Emerson

 Ellen Russell Emerson (née, Russell; January 16, 1837 – June 12, 1907) was a 19th-century American author and ethnologist from Maine.
 Her notable works include Poems (1865), Indian Myths: Or, Legends, Traditions, and Symbols of the Aborigines of America Compared with Those of Other Countries, Including Hindostan, Egypt, Persia, Assyria, and China (1884), Masks, Heads, and Faces: With Some Considerations Respecting the Rise and Development of Art (1891), and Nature and Human Nature (1892).
 In 1884, she traveled to Europe, where she conducted research among the records and monuments in the libraries and museums.
 In Paris, she was elected a member of the Society Americaine de France, the first woman to receive that honor.
-She died in 1907.

 Early life and education

 Ellen Russell was born in New Sharon, Maine, January 16, 1837.
 Her father, Dr. Leonard White Russell, was a descendant of the Russells of Charlestown, Massachusetts.
 Dr. Russell had six children, the youngest of whom, Ellen, was born in the later years of his life.
 She early gave evidence of peculiarities of temperament, shy, dreamy and meditative, with an exceeding love for nature.
 Her interest in Indian lore and legend developed after a meeting with Henry Wadsworth Longfellow during her childhood.

 At 17, she was sent to Boston, where she entered the Mt.
 Vernon Seminary, in charge of Rev. Dr. Robert W. Cushman, under whose severe and stimulating guidance the student made rapid progress.
 There her literary work began to appear in fugitive poems and short essays.
 Her stay in the seminary was brought to an end by a severe attack of brain fever, caused by over study.